voidwzrd/voidwzrd/README.md

 - 👉🏽 You can find me somewhere at Apple
 - 🌱 I’m currently learning about Swift
-- 😄 Projects I've abandoned: We're not gonna talk about that
+- 😄 # of projects I've abandoned: We're not gonna talk about that 😂